wainins/Online-Retail-Business-Intelligence/README.md

 *<img width="1920" height="878" alt="Image" src="https://github.com/user-attachments/assets/6dde1881-b0e2-4d31-90f6-3c8aa96c094a" />*

+The dashboard brings together key business performance indicators, sales trends, product performance, customer spending and geographic revenue.

 ---

-## Business KPIs
+### Business KPIs

 *<img width="1920" height="264" alt="Image" src="https://github.com/user-attachments/assets/b917c93c-eadf-4670-a540-297341811ad8" />*

 ### Findings

 The business generated approximately **£17.37 million** in total revenue from **36,969 completed orders**, involving **5,878 customers** and **4,631 products**.
-The average order value was **£469.98**, indicating that each completed transaction contributed nearly £470 in revenue on average.
+The average order value was **£469.98**, meaning the average completed order generated approximately £470 in revenue.

 ---

-## Monthly Revenue Trend
+### Monthly Revenue Trend

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/12a16540-4c68-4af9-886f-17ac5b103ba1" />*

 ### Findings

-Monthly revenue fluctuated throughout the two year period but showed a clear upward trend during the final quarter of each year.
-Revenue peaked in **November 2010 (£1.17 million)** and **November 2011 (£1.16 million)** before declining in December.
-The lower revenue in December is likely because the dataset only contains transactions up to early December.
+Monthly revenue fluctuated throughout the two-year period, with revenue consistently peaking in November.
+Revenue reached **£1.17 million in November 2010** and **£1.16 million in November 2011**, before declining in December.
+The December figures should be interpreted with caution because the dataset only contains transactions up to **9 December 2011**.

 ---

-## Monthly Order Trend
+### Monthly Order Trend

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/2c05b05e-7d1d-4a38-98e3-c8f0b65e4745" />*

 ### Findings

 The number of completed orders followed a similar pattern to monthly revenue.
-Order volume gradually increased towards the end of each year and reached its highest level in **November 2011 (2,657 orders)**.
-This suggests that the increase in revenue was primarily driven by higher customer demand rather than isolated high value purchases.
+Order volume increased towards the end of each year and reached its highest level in **November 2011 (2,657 orders)**.
+The similar movement between order volume and revenue suggests that higher order activity was an important contributor to the increase in revenue.

 ---

-## Top Products by Revenue
+### Top Products by Revenue

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/89924349-72d5-46aa-a30c-6702751330b9" />*

 ### Findings

 The **REGENCY CAKESTAND 3 TIER** generated the highest total revenue, followed by **WHITE HANGING HEART T-LIGHT HOLDER** and **PAPER CRAFT, LITTLE BIRDIE**.
-These products contributed substantially to overall sales revenue, indicating that they are among the retailer's most valuable products.
+These products were among the largest contributors to the retailer's total revenue during the period analyzed.

 ---

-## Top Products by Quantity Sold
+### Top Products by Quantity Sold

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/fc4587c3-6f96-4031-9210-ebb428b22e37" />*

 ### Findings

 The **WORLD WAR 2 GLIDERS ASSTD DESIGNS** recorded the highest sales quantity, followed by **WHITE HANGING HEART T-LIGHT HOLDER** and **PAPER CRAFT, LITTLE BIRDIE**.
-Comparing this result with the revenue analysis shows that products selling the largest quantities are not always the highest revenue generators, highlighting the influence of product pricing.
+Comparing quantity sold with revenue shows that the products with the highest sales volume were not necessarily the highest revenue generators, highlighting the influence of product price on total revenue.

 ---

-## Top Customers by Spending
+### Top Customers by Spending

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/488db80c-3961-4e56-b296-91b6fa45d401" />*

 ### Findings

-Customer **18102** recorded the highest total spending of **approximately £580,987**, followed by customers **14646 (£528,603)** and **14156 (£313,438)**.
-The substantial gap between these customers and the remaining customer base indicates that a relatively small group of customers contributed a significant proportion of the company's revenue.
+Customer **18102** recorded the highest total spending at approximately **£580,987**, followed by customers **14646 (£528,603)** and **14156 (£313,438)**.
+The large difference between the top customers and the rest of the customer base suggests that a small group of customers had substantially higher spending than others.

 ---

-## Revenue by Country
+### Revenue by Country

 *<img width="603" height="474" alt="Image" src="https://github.com/user-attachments/assets/916f4e3b-074c-44c5-96af-cafd836f07fa" />*

 ### Findings

-The **United Kingdom** generated the largest share of total revenue, contributing **approximately £14.39 million**, which was substantially higher than any other country.
-Among other international markets, **EIRE**, **the Netherlands**, **Germany** and **France** were the strongest contributors, while the remaining countries generated comparatively lower revenue.
+The **United Kingdom** generated the largest share of revenue at approximately **£14.39 million**, substantially higher than any other country.
+Among the international markets, **EIRE, the Netherlands, Germany and France** generated the highest revenue outside the UK.

 ---

-# Insights and Explanations
+## Insights

 The dashboard provides several important business insights:

 ### 1. Strong Seasonal Sales Pattern

-Both monthly revenue and monthly order volume increased significantly during October and November, indicating that customer demand is highly seasonal and influenced by year-end shopping.
+Both monthly revenue and order volume increased towards October and November, indicating a recurring seasonal pattern in sales activity.

 ### 2. Product Price Influences Revenue

-Comparing the revenue and quantity analyses shows that products with the highest sales quantity were not always the highest revenue generating products.
-This suggests that both product price and sales volume contribute to overall revenue.
+Comparing the revenue and quantity analyses shows that products with the highest sales volumes were not always the highest revenue generators.
+This highlights how both sales volume and product price contribute to total revenue.

 ### 3. High-Value Customers Drive Revenue

-The customer spending analysis revealed that a relatively small number of customers accounted for a large proportion of total sales.
-Retaining these high-value customers is important for sustaining business performance.
+The customer spending analysis showed that a small group of customers had substantially higher spending than the rest of the customer base.
+These high-value customers may be important targets for customer retention and loyalty strategies.

-### 4. Strong Domestic Market with International Potential
+### 4. Strong Domestic Market with International Revenue

-Although the United Kingdom remains the retailer's primary market, countries such as EIRE, the Netherlands, Germany, and France also generated substantial revenue.
-These markets present opportunities for future international expansion.
+The United Kingdom generated the majority of revenue, while EIRE, the Netherlands, Germany and France were the largest international contributors.
+These markets could be considered when evaluating opportunities for future international marketing and expansion.

 ---

-# Recommendations
+## Recommendations

-Based on the findings, the following recommendations are proposed:

-- Increase inventory before the October–November peak sales period.
+- Increase inventory planning ahead of the October–November peak sales period.
-- Prioritise inventory management for high-performing products.
+- Prioritise inventory management for products with consistently high sales volume or revenue.
-- Introduce loyalty programmes and personalised promotions for high-value customers.
+- Consider loyalty programmes and personalised promotions for high-value customers.
-- Expand marketing activities in promising international markets such as EIRE, Germany and France.
+- Evaluate marketing opportunities in international markets such as EIRE, Germany and France.

 ---

-# Conclusion
+## Conclusion

+This project demonstrates how a large transactional dataset can be transformed into business insights through a Business Intelligence workflow.
+Apache Pig and Apache Hive were used for data cleaning and analysis, while R Markdown was used to develop an interactive dashboard.

-The analysis identified clear seasonal sales patterns, high-performing products, valuable customers and the retailer's strongest geographic markets.
-These findings show that business performance is influenced by customer purchasing behaviour, product pricing and seasonal demand rather than sales volume alone.
+The analysis highlighted seasonal sales patterns, differences between product sales volume and revenue, high-value customers and the geographic distribution of revenue.
+These findings can support decisions around inventory planning, customer retention, product management and market strategy.

-All in all, this project highlights how Business Intelligence techniques can convert large volumes of transactional data into actionable insights.
-By leveraging these insights, businesses can improve inventory planning, strengthen customer retention strategies, optimise product management and make more informed decisions to enhance long-term performance.

 ---

-# Reproducibility
+## Reproducibility

-## Development Environment
+##3 Development Environment

 This project was developed and tested using the following environment: